 Except for one day per week (cheat day) then any fruit can be consumed.

-Whole Grains - which hit their peak of popularity in the 1990s and early 2000's.
-Things like brown rice, white rice and other are complex carbohydrates.
+Whole Grains - which hit their peak of popularity in the 1990s and early 2000s.
+Things like brown rice, white rice, and others are complex carbohydrates.

 I refer to them as 'Tobacco Carbs' or "Low Tar Cigarettes".

 They were touted as being slow releasing - which meant that they would increase your glucose and insulin but much slower than simple sugars (orange juice, milk, candy).

 However, they also KEEP your blood sugar and insulin elevated longer than ANYTHING else in the food chain.